 If any of the above applies to you, then you should cross “conventional bank loans” off your list since banks always require collateral in order to get a loan.

-Along with near flawless credit and 24+ months of business credit history, these requirements can be difficult to meet.
+Getting a small business loan without collateral is possible, but it’s not easy.
+Along with near flawless credit and 24+ months of business credit history, the eligibility requirements can be difficult to meet, but that shouldn’t deter you from applying and exploring the options you qualify for.

 The stronger your business is financially, the better your options will be when it comes to obtaining financing.
 Naturally, a higher credit score will expand your options in terms of financing programs.
 However, challenged credit doesn’t necessarily mean that you’re out of options altogether.
 You may still be able to obtain financing without collateral.